 PicoScope 9400 Series

-The PicoSample 4 workspace takes full advantage of your screen or array of screens, allowing you to resize the window to fit any display resolution supported by Windows.
+The PicoSample 4 workspace takes full advantage of your available single or multiple display size and resolution, allowing you to resize the window to fit any display resolution supported by Windows.

 You decide how much space to give to the trace display and the measurements display, and whether to open or hide the control menus.
 The user interface is fully touch- or mouse-operable, with grabbing and dragging of traces, cursors, regions and parameters.
 In touchscreen mode, an enlarged parameter control is displayed to assist adjustments on smaller touchscreen displays.